 Reshape back to 3D format for model training

-This approach helps prevent model bias towards the majority class and improves the detection of profitable trading opportunities.
-This is because our implementation yielded a balanced dataset with both trading signals equally represented, thereby enabling the model to capture real trading opportunities more effectively while also respecting the temporal nature of the financial data (He and Garcia, 2009).
+This approach helps prevent model bias toward the majority class and improves the detection of profitable trading opportunities.
+This is because our implementation yielded a balanced dataset with both trading signals equally represented, thereby enabling the model to capture real trading opportunities more effectively while also respecting the temporal nature of the financial data (He & Garcia, 2009).

-The impact of SMOTE was clearly visible in the trading system's performance.
+The impact of SMOTE was clearly visible in the trading system’s performance.
 Before applying SMOTE, the initial class distribution was 37% profitable trades vs. 63% unprofitable trades.
-After SMOTE, I achieved a balanced 50-50 representation, which resulted in significant improvements:
+After SMOTE, I achieved a balanced 50–50 representation, which resulted in significant improvements: